 Ombitasvir, Paritaprevir, Ritonavir, and Dasabuvirpronounced as (om bit' as vir) (par'' I ta' pre vir) (ri toe' na vir) (da sa' bue vir)

-You may already be infected with hepatitis B (a virus that infects the liver and may cause severe liver damage) but not have any symptoms of the disease.
+You may already be infected with hepatitis B (a virus that infects the liver and may cause severe liver damage) but do not have any symptoms of the disease.
 In this case, taking the combination of ombitasvir, paritaprevir, ritonavir, and dasabuvir may increase the risk that your infection will become more serious or life-threatening and you will develop symptoms.
 Tell your doctor if you have or ever had a hepatitis B virus infection.
 Your doctor will order a blood test to see if you have or have ever had hepatitis B infection.
 Your doctor will also monitor you for signs of hepatitis B infection during and for several months after your treatment.
 If necessary, your doctor may give you medication to treat this infection before and during your treatment with the combination of ombitasvir, paritaprevir, ritonavir, and dasabuvir.
 If you experience any of the following symptoms during or after your treatment, call your doctor immediately: excessive tiredness, yellowing of the skin or eyes, loss of appetite, nausea or vomiting, pale stools, stomach pain, or dark urine.

 Keep all appointments with your doctor and the laboratory.
 Your doctor may order certain tests before, during, and after your treatment to check your body's response to the combination of ombitasvir, paritaprevir, ritonavir, and dasabuvir.